vegaprotocol/documentation/docs/tools/vega-wallet/cli-wallet/latest/guides/build-send-commands.md

 :::info
 You will need to respect the block height that you set in you transaction with the command `vegawallet command sign`.

-If the block height you set is higher than the blockchain's block height, you should wait until they are more closely aligned - within 150 blocks.
-Transactions set with a future block height beyond that tolerance will be rejected.
+You must wait if the block height you define is higher than the blockchain's block height.
+Transactions set with a future block height will be rejected.

 If the block height you set is smaller than the blockchain's block height, you should send your transaction ASAP.
 If it's too small (~ > 150), it will be rejected by the replay protection mechanism.
 :::